TedHusted/awake/awake.md/awake.md

 ## Three - Vanir ##

-Above an alien planet, the space frigate circles the globe, flanked by assault groups of fighter ships, flying in acrobatic formations.
+Above an alien planet, the space frigate circles the globe.

+Assault groups of fighter ships, flying in acrobatic formations, flank the giant carrier.

 Squads of blue angels.

 Shock and awe.

 The scene pans out.
 Streams of pin-point ships swarm the fleet like locust.
-The fire fight is eerily silent.
+The fire fight is silent.
 Power beam crossing power beam.
 Severed ships exploding.

 The battle cloud parts.
 The frigate lurches forward.
 Weaving side to side, it tumbles toward the planet.
 The tremendous ship glows brighter and smaller as it disintegrates in the atmosphere.
 Then, it too, is a pin point.